Associate Professor of German (with tenure) at Dartmouth College, 7/2020–

 - Member of the Modern Languages Association; the German Studies Association; the International Association for Word and Image Studies; and the Society for the History of Authorship, Reading, and Publishing.

-German, native language.
+German, first language.

-English, near-native fluency.
+English, near first-language fluency.

 Italian, Latin, and French, basic reading knowledge.